Knowinnovation/resources/documents/_ideas_lab_new/What is an Ideas Lab.md

 If an Ideas Lab is organized by a national funding body, there are usually research funds associated with it.
 However, this is not an absolute requirement.
 As more institutions start to run their own internal events, the nature of the labs is changing.
 Internal events can be designed to generate novel, exciting, pre-proposals which can then be submitted to funding bodies.

 ## Types of Ideas Labs ##
-When Knowinnovation first started facilitating Sandpits and Ideas Labs, we identified two types of events that result in the production of novel and risky research proposals:
+When Knowinnovation first started facilitating Ideas Labs, we identified two distinct types of events that result in the production of novel and risky research proposals:

 ### Open-Ended Ideas Lab ###
 This workshop is designed to address a general question, and leaves room for a broad range of responses to the question.
 For instance Enhancing Photosynthesis or Using Maths to Understand the Evolutionary Process were two open-ended Ideas Labs.
 The organizers put forward an important and yet general question and participants were invited to come up with ideas.